EMEA external storage market hits record high, Dell EMC on top

 The growth in flash-powered arrays is happening at the expense of HDD-only arrays, which remain mostly confined to secondary workloads.
 HDD-only arrays lost 12.8% year-on-year for the quarter and 18.4% for the full year.

 In terms of vendors, Dell EMC extended its lead at the top of the pile after posting substantially higher growth than any of the other top five vendors.
 HPE came in a somewhat distant second after falling 1.37 percent over the quarter, with NetApp nipping on its heels and followed by IBM and Hitachi.

 In terms of regions within EMEA, the Western European market grew 10.1% in dollars and 13.6% in Euros in value terms.
 All-flash arrays played a big part in this increase, at just shy of 38% of total shipments with a year-on-year increase of nearly 25%.

-"Storage spending has so far demonstrated great resiliency in the face of political and economic instability hitting the region, with digital transformation–led investments progressing unscathed," says IDC European Storage and Data Centre Research manager Silvia Cosso.
+"Storage spending has so far demonstrated great resiliency in the face of political and economic instability hitting the region, with digital transformation–led investments progressing unscathed," says IDC European Storage and Data Center Research manager Silvia Cosso.

-"Companies are updating their data centres for the new wave of IT transformation coming from AI workloads and edge-to-core-to-cloud integration, adopting emerging technologies such as NAFA, or NVME-AFA, arrays to take advantage of the great workload consolidation such arrays enable."
+"Companies are updating their data centers for the new wave of IT transformation coming from AI workloads and edge-to-core-to-cloud integration, adopting emerging technologies such as NAFA, or NVME-AFA, arrays to take advantage of the great workload consolidation such arrays enable."